 Creating a natural play backyard for your kids is important for any growing family.
-With so much technology available to our children it is so important to encourage them to go outside and play when at home.
+With so much technology available at their fingertips it’s so important to encourage them to go outside and play when at home.
 A nature play garden is a great way to get kids outside.

 Selecting the right plants for your children is important when you are planning your garden.
-There are so many spikes, thorns and poison plants that children can get their hands on.
-Kids Gardening website has a extensive list of plans that are safe for planting.
-With the safe plant list ensure you create colour, texture and smells that will delight the sense and wonder of children.
+There are so many spikes, thorns, and poisonous plants that children can get their hands on.
+Kids Gardening website has an extensive list of plans that are safe for planting.
+With the safe plant list, ensure you create colour, texture and smells that will delight the sense and wonder of children.

 2. Play areas and nature play

 Bringing the indoors outside by including blackboards, small clotheslines for hanging their artwork, and even building a race car track are great options to include in your backyard.
 If you have room, a small bike and scooter path is also a great option to border your vegetable gardens.
 Bird feeders, stepping stones, climbing objects can also be incorporated as great play areas for the kids.

 3. Trampoline inground